Servant786/100-days-of-code-challenge/README.md

 **Thoughts:** I added my thoughts in the above but I am on the GitHub Profile App.
 Stuck with an error I received and have been trying to fix this for about 30 minutes.

 **Link to work:** Not sure how to link the project yet, will check that out tomorrow.
 Thanks Github for this and Kallaway for starting this 100DaysOFCoding.
 I am really enjoying this.

+### Day 4: Tuesday, 22 December 2020 at 10:24pm South African Time

+**Today's Progress**: Day 4: Just completed the Github Portfolio Project by Florin Pop.
+I still have a few tweaks to complete but it was good.
+I am also on 96% on my JVS on FreeCodeCamp Progress.

+**Thoughts:** Its not easy to follow an expert like Florin and learn.
+Although you can however if you are beginnner you need understand the concepts before deep diving into the big stuff.
+Feels like you driving in reverse while everybody else is going forward.
+Not doing much justice with FreeCodeCamp, just looking to complete the course and move along.
+Hate that feeling.
+Nothing wrong with the content.
+Decided to go into CodeCademy and check out if I can refresh myself with Javascript.
+One day forward 2 steps back.

+**Link to work:** Not sure how to link the project yet.
+Thanks Github for this and Kallaway for starting this 100DaysOFCoding.
+I am really enjoying this.

+### Day 5: Wednesday, 23 December 2020 at 10:16pm South African Time

+**Today's Progress**: Day 5: Completed Basic JavaScript Course on FreeCodeCamp.
+Now on to ES6 Challenges.......

+**Thoughts:** Onward to the next level, feels like I'm moving rather slowly, but thank god I have this Day to Day progress to keep me level headed.
+I'm sure after 100 days I'll be looking back at some of these comments and saying to myself what in the world was I thinking when I wrote that.

+**Link to work:** Not sure how to link the project yet. not going to lie either haven't gotten around to even trying.